AI Marking and Feedback: A Teacher's Guide

 Start s

 Teachers usually begin by using AI tools to mark routine assessments like vocabulary tests or homework quizzes.
 The most effective approach is a method where the AI creates the first draft of the comments.
-The teacher then reviews and edits this text to add personal context before returning the work to the pupil.
+The teacher then reviews and edits this text to add personal context before returning the work to the learner.

 The primary benefit is a massive reduction in teacher workload for routine marking tasks.
 Research by the Education Endowment Foundation indicates that automating factual marking can free up three to five hours per week.
 Teachers can then spend this recovered time planning better lessons or writing highly targeted feedback for complex assignments.